IBM/z_ansible_collections_doc/source/welcome/overview.rst

 configuration management, provisioning, and application deployment in one easy-to-use platform.

-The Ansible for IBM Z teams are actively expanding the collections to automate other common configuration and management tasks for software in the broader IBM Z community.
+The Ansible for IBM Z offerings are actively expanding to automate other common configuration and management tasks for software in the broader IBM Z community.

 Today, the available collections include: